 - Dressing – The first layer needs to be dressing so that it doesn’t get the rest of the ingredients soggy

 - Non-Absorbent (Hard) Vegetables – These ingredients WILL be in contact with the dressing, you want to add vegetables or fruit that will not get soggy.
 Think carrots, peppers, cucumbers, zucchini, cauliflower or jicama.

 - Absorbent Vegetables – Items like corn, tomatoes, fruits, beets, peas or onion are best in this section.

 - Protein – This next layer is for your protein – canned tuna, cooked shrimp, chicken, ground beef, etc.

 - Greens – Fill the jar to the top with the greens of your choice.
 I like to use either romaine lettuce or baby spinach.

 - Nuts or Cheese – This last layer is typically your salad toppings, so crumbled cheese, nuts, seeds or croutons.

-How do you eat a Mason Jar Salad?
+How to Eat a Mason Jar Salad

 Well, the dressing is at the bottom of the jar.
 So if you want to eat your salad with all the flavors in every bite you’re gonna need to do something.
 Right?
 I highly encourage you to unscrew the top and dump all of the contents of the mason jar out into a large bowl.
 Give it a good toss to make sure everything is covered in dressing and you’re good to go!